ACCIAI0/acciaio/README.md

 - the **Systems** infrastructure.

 ## Overview
+This section presents an overview of the points above.
+For some of them, the overview should be enough to understand and use the feature, whilst the others are presentede in more details in the [Wiki](../../wiki/Home).

 ### Installation
 Acciaio for Unity can be added to a Unity project through the Package Manager as a Git URL.
 There are plans to publish it on a public repository, but for the time being this is the only available method.

 > [!IMPORTANT]
 > *The Package Manager doesn't handle versioning when installing packages as a Git URL and won't notify if there are new versions available to download.
 For the same reason, it won't allow to do a rollback to an older version after an update.
-Plase, refer to this page to check if the new version is compatible with your version of the Unity editor.*
+Please, refer to this page to check if the new version is compatible with your version of the Unity editor.*

-### Extension Methods
+>
+> **COMPATIBLE WITH**: Unity **2021.3.x and higher**.

+### <span style="color:green">Extension Methods</span>
 Many extension methods have been added for vector-like types (from `Vector2` to `Color`) that should reduce the number of boilerplate required to change or swizzle single components.

 For instance: all Vector types now have a method `yx()` which returns a `Vector2` with x component equal to the y component of the starting vector and viceversa.
 All types have methods of the family `With_(float value)` where the underscore represent any of the components (*x, y, z, w* for vectors and *r, g, b, a* for colors.)
+Multiple calls can be chained: `vector = vector.WithX(0).WithZ(1)...`, but it's *preferable to use the constructor if most components are going to change*.

 ### CoroutineRunner
 The class `CoroutineRunner` allows to statically start and stop coroutine, using the same syntax Unity has always offered: